 Carlos Zárate Adventures

-This company was founded in 1954 by Carlos Zárate, the great-grandfather of climbing in Arequipa.
-One of his sons, Miguel, was...
+This highly professional company was founded in 1954 by Carlos Zárate, the great-grandfather of climbing in Arequipa.
+One of Zárate's...

 Instituto Cultural Peruano Alemán

-The Peruvian-German cultural center also offers Spanish lessons in the city center at similar rates.
+The Peruvian-German cultural center offers Spanish lessons in the city center for roughly S25 per hour.

 Café Art Montréal